Extension of the furlough scheme

 You might also pay more than statutory sick pay to employees, depending on your contracts.
 Find out more about sick pay on the ACAS website.

 The Self-Isolation Support Grant will help those who would lose income if they needed to self-isolate, such as those unable to carry out their work from home.
 Applications are due to open from 12 October and will be delivered through the existing Scottish Welfare Fund, which is administered by local authorities.

 Staff with caring responsibilities

-If you have staff who are struggling to work because of caring responsibilities (including childcare or caring for someone who is shielding) it is good practice to explore options to support them.
+If you have staff who are struggling to work because of caring responsibilities (including childcare or caring for someone who is clinically vulnerable) it is good practice to explore options to support them.

 There is no statutory requirement to pay people if they are unable to work but many employers have been able to put flexible arrangements in place.
 These will need to be considered in the context of your business needs and employment contracts but could include:

 - Continuing to encourage home working as default

 - Agreeing a temporary reduction in working hours